tencurse/neocities-v2/src/roadmap.md

 - [ ] Upload my fics (in progress)
 - [ ] Implement fic pagination
 - [ ] Create an RSS feed for the blog
+- [ ] Start the digital garden with backlinks and everything

 ## Side quests